vipoo/async_iter/README.md

 Returns

-A promise that resolves to an object containing:
+An async iteration, where each item resolves to an object containing:

 **Value**: the emitted value from the persisted store - as a buffer (ie: you need to apply, toString())